Early nation-wide health care quality assessments and evaluations became inefficient, leading Dr. Sam Sapin to pioneer a new program.

 “We all followed the Pied Piper,” Sam Sapin offered in a talk to the Kaiser Permanente board of directors in 1983.
 “The land was alive with auditing and auditors.
 A whole new profession of medical records analysts was created and millions and millions of dollars and countless hours were spent on auditing,” Sapin laments.

 For the next almost 10 years, Sapin, in Southern California, and quality people in all Kaiser Permanente regions would bow to the almighty medical audit, even though its effectiveness turned out to be a mirage.
-Sapin, appointed in 1972 as the first SCPMG director of Education and Research, lived and breathed quality audits.
+Sapin, appointed in 1972 as the first Southern California Permanente Medical Group director of Education and Research, lived and breathed quality audits.
 It was his job to set up a quality assurance program for all Kaiser Permanente facilities in the south, a daunting charge.

 Beginning in 1973, Sapin coordinated a quality assurance program with six Kaiser Permanente Southern California hospital staffs who agreed on the same diagnosis to audit.
-Sapin and SCPMG medical director T. Hart Baker, MD, obtained a three-year federal government grant to conduct studies for the Experimental Medical Care Review Organization (EMCRO) program, which dovetailed perfectly with Sapin’s auditing efforts.
+Sapin and Southern California Permanente Medical Group medical director T. Hart Baker, MD, obtained a 3-year federal government grant to conduct studies for the Experimental Medical Care Review Organization, or EMCRO, program, which dovetailed perfectly with Sapin’s auditing efforts.

 Baker, Sapin and others published SCPMG’s findings in “Quality of Medical Care: Research in Methods of Assessment and Assurance” in 1978.
 The EMCRO report detailed use of the Lembcke method and noted its flaws.
 Later, Sapin would judge the audit method too expensive for its value: